 If you eventually find yourself on the water more frequently, then its best to graduate to either of the reels below.

-There are two types of spinning reels, the freshwater and the saltwater.
-The freshwater is what most people upgrade to once they have grown out of their spincast set up.
+There are two types of spinning reels, freshwater and saltwater.
+The freshwater is what most people upgrade to once they have grown out of their spincast setup.
 This is due to the fact they can hold heavier lines and have a much better internal gear system than their spincast counterpart.

 The bigger and badder version of the freshwater is the saltwater spinning reel.
 These are larger reels with heavier drags and gear systems that are built to withstand the fight of larger and stronger saltwater fish.
 With the correct rod pairing these reels can easily pull in big catfish.